+Before we get started, I'd like to remind you that this conference call and webcast include forward-looking statements, and our actual results may differ.
+Factors that might cause them to differ are outlined in our SEC filings.
 This presentation also includes certain non-GAAP financial measures.
-We have provided reconciliations of those measures to the most directly comparable GAAP measures in the press release and on our Investor Relations portion of our website.
+We have provided reconciliations of those measures to the most directly comparable GAAP measures in the press release and on the Investor Relations portion of our website.

 With that, I would turn the call over to Gracia.

 Gracia C. Martore - President and CEO: Thanks, Jeff, and good morning, everyone.
 Let me join Jeff in welcoming you to our earnings conference call this morning.